Robpol86/robpol86.com/docs/posts/2022/2022-07-14-snapmaker.md

 :::{imgur-figure} f3CX7MR
 Teflon Tube

-The black fittings that came with the kit allow the teflon tube to push through but keeps it in place during printing.
-I got super lucky and it turns out the black fitting screws into TODO.
+The black fitting that comes with the kit allows the teflon tube to push through but keeps it in place during normal usage.
+It turns out these fittings are the perfect size.
+It easily screws into the plastic snap bushing that came with the enclosure so I didn't need to drill or tap anything for this one.
 :::

 :::{imgur-figure} UoAtduN
 UPS

-Lastly I plugged in the two 5V Noctua fans into those USB power adapters.
-I don't want anything to overheat and it does indeed get a bit warm in there what with my 6 spinning hard drives.
+I have my 3D printer on a UPS in case there are any brownouts or blackouts to avoid interrupting long prints.
+Though if I would buy a UPS again I would get a bigger one with more run time.
 :::
 ```